JuhiJadhav/Group12_BigDataProject/README.md

 ## Research Objectives and Questions
-- What regions have the best site variables?
+- What regions have the best site variables for future building?
 - What regions have the least amount of maintenance needed?
 - What sites are the densest and can they still be useful if their density rose?